fmager/real-time/m0_introduction/s0_intro_to_computing.md

 Shader languages are languages specifically tailored for the combined graphics/compute APIs.
 Graphics APIs have some specific functionality which the language has to support.
 Usually you will find support for small vectors and matrices (up to 4x4) and various types you might not find on the CPU such as fp16.
-They will also usually have something called textures, bindings, samplers and built-in variables.¨ You don't need to worry about that very much in the guide.
+They will also usually have something called textures, bindings, samplers and built-in variables.
+You don't need to worry about that very much in the guide.
 [GLSL](https://en.wikipedia.org/wiki/OpenGL_Shading_Language),
 [HLSL](https://en.wikipedia.org/wiki/High-Level_Shader_Language),
 [WGSL](https://en.wikipedia.org/wiki/Shading_language#WebGPU_Shading_Language) and
 [MSL](https://en.wikipedia.org/wiki/Metal_(API)) are all shading languages developed for graphics APIs.
 OpenGL, DirectX, WebGPU and Metal, respectively.
 GLSL is also the main language of Vulkan, but HLSL is also seeing rising popularity.
 Lately, the tooling for cross compiling and running the same shaders on different graphics APIs has become a lot better.
 Shaders can be compiled to SPIR-V,